lenamariahackl/protein-binding-site-prediction/README.md

 ```

 ## Example execution
-You can train the network from scratch on the example data with
+You can train the network from scratch on the example data (parsed from [Biolib](https://zhanglab.ccmb.med.umich.edu/BioLiP/)) with
 ```
 python3 cam_seq.py
 ```